Last Updated: March 12, 2020

 This is only a brief look at the potential complexity.
 It can be taken even further by different makes and models of equipment that coexist on the network.
 But to deal with the concern, the best bet is to reduce the complexity.
 You can do this by planning out your migration by groups, devices, time, or whatever works best for you.
 The important part is that everyone agrees on it, and it is something the organization can live with in terms of effectiveness for the business process.
 It should also be sure to have every single component on the network, and be followed, checked, and updated as needed throughout the migration project.

 One of the primary ways to start with the plan creation is just doing an audit of your environment.
 This may require inventory lists, network scanning tools or possibly just concatenating all the distributed spreadsheets and systems with the information you need.
 Once you have a basic overview – then you can drill down into one environment for a more detailed inspection.
-When deploying IPv6, doing everything at once isn’t very likely – you will probably want to pick a few pilot projects first that will allow you to test out your IPv6 limits in a non threatening environment (say a staging environment of an enterprise application).
+When deploying IPv6, doing everything at once isn’t very likely – you will probably want to pick a few pilot projects first that will allow you to test out your IPv6 limits in a non-threatening environment (say a staging environment of an enterprise application).
 This way you can refine your processes as you go based on the realities of your environment.
+As mentioned previously – your IPv6 Committee or Task Force will make this stage SO MUCH EASIER than going it alone.

 Concern 4 – Dealing with Legacy System Issues